Ewager1/Basic-Portfolio/README.md

 ## Results

-- I created a responsive website from scratch.
-Below are exampes of each screen size.
+- Created a responsive website from scratch.
+Below are exampes of each screen size

 - Mobile
   ![Icon Demo](/assets/images/xm-screen-demo.png)